paster489/slwk_MkDocs/my_project/docs/contact.md

 If you have any questions or problems with Slurm, please, contact:

-   * Inga Paster - Slurm DevOps Engineer:
+   * Inga Paster - System & DevOps Engineer:

       Cell phone - 052-8823-105
       Office     - 61156